torbjon/enrichment-api/API-Documentation/api.md

 The ChartMogul Enrichment API allows you to programmatically add, modify, and access customer metadata in your ChartMogul account.
 We refer to this metadata as Customer Attributes.

-Customer Attributes can be one or more of the following,
+The main Customer Attributes accessible through this API are,

 - **Tags** on Customer Profiles
 - **Custom attributes** set via this API